2016 Iranian Assembly of Experts election: Statistics

-Campaigning
+Campaign

 In this election, contrary to the previous ones, The Two Societies did not reach a coalition and issued different lists.
 The main dispute between the two, was whether they should support Akbar Hashemi Rafsanjani candidacy or not.
 Combatant Clergy Association supported Rafsanjani; the Society of Seminary Teachers of Qom did not.
 There were three major electoral lists in the election: